 Probably due to the US holiday, it was a slow market for the latter part of last week for the sterling/dollar pairing.
 The UK Autumn Statement had little effect.

 This coming week has the anticipation of the Italian referendum.
-A certain result here could alter the euro/dollar chart but may also have implications for stirling.
+A particular result here could alter the euro/dollar chart but may also have implications for Stirling.

 Panicked, after the event, entries don’t count.

-I feel, however, that true trading confidence comes from good trade management.
-This, for my money, is more important than the ability to choose an entry.
+I feel, however, that real trading confidence comes from proper trade management; this, for my money, is more important than the ability to choose an entry.

 I often find that in my own daily debrief, that any losses are the result of my trade management -rather than anything else.